Jacarte/jacarte.github.io/_posts/2019-19-02-SurveyOnFuzzing.md

 ### Classification

-This is somewhat difficult because no one group perfectly agrees on the definitions related to fuzzing.
+This is somehow difficult because no one group perfectly agrees on the definitions related to fuzzing.
+Here are the main three categories for fuzzings.

-- Black box fuzzer
-  - Tends to focus on final requirements, system stability, and exposed interfaces.
+- A black box fuzzer tends to focus on final requirements, system stability, and exposed interfaces.
 The interfaces to a system can consist of, for example: User interfaces: GUI, command line; Network protocols; Data structures such as files; System APIs such as system calls and device drivers (how to detect the input interface?
 Lets see this later).
 These kind of fuzzers executes the program as a functional abstraction.
 As a good thing, they compile the real code for a real environment, but the search gets difficult to explore due to infinite space measurement.

-- White box fuzzer
-  - You have full access to the code, like AFL, you build the program with specific fuzzer sentences and listen for feedbacks.
-It is the only way to get 100% of code coverage, even when some black-box techniques gets a very good accuracy
+- With a white box fuzzer, the full access to the source code is granted.
+Usually, this fuzzers are coverage based.
+Then the program is instrumented specific coverage instructions, having a third-party player listening for feedbacks, for example AFL (take a look to Kelinci).
+This is the only way to get 100% of coverage, even when some black-box techniques gets a very good accuracy

-- Gray box fuzzer:
-  - Gray box fuzzer combines some things of the previous classifications.
-An approach could be implement a testing interface in the final application binary to be used by the fuzzer with some builtin feedbacks in the code.
+- A gray box fuzzer combines some things of the previous classifications.
+An approach could be to implement a testing interface in the final application binary to be used by the fuzzer with some builtin feedbacks in the code.
 It uses the internals of the software to assist in the design of the tests of the external interfaces.
 In some cases, grammars are used to generate the well-formed inputs

 ### Fuzzer input methods